 We enhanced our parent engagement component by working with Bayside Community Center to create monthly parent workshops for their Academic Club program.
-Y2C’s advisor, USD Professor Alexandrowicz, led the workshops on topics such as parent-teacher conferences.
-Y2C staff also partnered with Bayside on a college readiness workshop for Spanish-speaking parents.
+CASA's Youth Engagement Initiative's advisor, USD Professor Alexandrowicz, led the workshops on topics such as parent-teacher conferences.
+Youth Engagement Initiative staff also partnered with Bayside on a college readiness workshop for Spanish-speaking parents.
 We also partnered with USD’s Office of Admissions, whose staff presented at the workshop.

 This year, due to the number and quality of programs CASA's Youth Engagement Initiative runs or co-runs at Montgomery Middle School and the dedication of our students, we had the honor of being nominated for Partner of the Year by the school at San Diego Unified School District’s Partner and Volunteer Recognition Event.
 USD was the only higher education institution nominated by any of the schools in the district.
 We were honored to be in the presence of such amazing community members and community-based organizations who share the same vision and passion for our local schools.